TritaniumLabs/trellis-examples/README.md

 Systems posting to the Traceability Blockchain must have a authentication key and a default blockchain address.
 The authentication key and the default blockchain address are both 64 character values.
 The Trellis service has the option of posting all transaction using a single blockchain address or creating separate blockchain addresses for each physical location or client.
 The **auth_key** parameter must be provided with the authentication key and the blockchain address connected with a colon (:)<br>&nbsp;<br>
 For Example: *authkey:blockchainaddress*<br>&nbsp;<br>
+In addition, a list of IP address can be added to a whitelist to ensure that only valid IP addresses can post the the API.<br>&nbsp;<br>
 ## Methods Supported
 The Traceability Blockchain API for Trellis supports both GET and POST methods.
 ## Posting Data